-Clinical And Medical Negligence
+Clinical And Medical Negligence Claims JY Update January 2021

-Common mistakes for example can be an incorrect diagnosis was made, there was a lack of judgement during a surgical procedure or incompetence while administering medication.
+Common mistakes for example can be that an incorrect diagnosis was made, there was a lack of judgement during a surgical procedure or incompetence while administering medication.
 Whatever the reason, whether it was a mistake, an accident or incompetence, if the treatment you received fell below the high standard of care you are entitled to, you may be within your rights to claim compensation for your injuries and suffering.

-Clinical/ medical negligence can often have devastating, life-changing consequences.
+Clinical or medical negligence can often have devastating, life-changing consequences.
 In the most severe cases, a person may be left unable to earn an independent living or even care for themselves independently.
 This can affect not just the victim of the misdiagnosis or mistreatment but also their family members.

 A medical negligence compensation claim does more than cover the cost of the immediate pain and suffering.
 It also helps pay for ongoing treatments and any necessary rehabilitation programmes or modifications that may be required in the home.